sidaroz/ballers/README.md

 - Clone or download the repo
 - Open terminal and navigate to server folder
-- Input `cd server` in terminal to navigate to folder with `package.json` file
+- Input `cd server` in terminal to navigate to folder with `Pipfile` file
-- Run npm install to install dependencies
+- Run `pipenv shell` in terminal then `pipenv install` to install dependencies
 - Return to lowest directory by inputting `cd ..` in terminal
 - Navigate to client folder
 - Input `cd client` in terminal to navigate to folder with `package.json` file